pynklynn/notific8/README.md

 ## License

-The jQuery notific8 plug-in is released under the BSD license.
+The notific8 plug-in is released under the BSD license.

 (c) 2013-2016 [Ralivue](http://ralivue.com)